Metacor/Minecraft-Speedrun-Guide/readme.md

 		* *Drink a Milk Bucket (use an Empty Bucket on a cow, mooshroom, or goat)*
 		* *Set your Spawn at a Bed, and Suicide, (see Suicide Methods in [Pirate Overworld](https://github.com/Metacor/Minecraft_Speedrun_Guide#advanced--pirate-overworld))*
 			* *optionally: if you're close to the World Spawn, Suicide without setting your Spawn*
-	* loot the 8 Gold Blocks from the Monument, following one of the guides linked above → Leave the Monument
+	* Loot the 8 Gold Blocks from the Monument, following one of the guides linked above → Leave the Monument
 	* Once you're a reasonable distance away from the Monument, set your Render Distance back to normal
 * Continue with the normal Pirate strats → Ravine Nether Portal → Enter the Nether
 	* The same Bed/Food limitations exist